aresio/simpful/README.md

 ![Python package](https://github.com/aresio/simpful/workflows/Python%20package/badge.svg?branch=master)

 # simpful
 A Python library for fuzzy logic reasoning, designed to provide a simple and lightweight API, as close as possible to natural language.
 Simpful supports Mamdani and Sugeno reasoning of any order, parsing any complex fuzzy rules involving AND, OR, and NOT operators, using arbitrarily shaped fuzzy sets.

 ## Usage

 This example shows how to specify the information about the linguistic variables, fuzzy sets, fuzzy rules, and input values to Simpful.
 The last line of code prints the result of the fuzzy reasoning.

+### Example 1:

+A simple fuzzy model (Takagi Sugeno) describing how the heating power of a gas burner depends on the oxygen supply.
+We use a point-based approach for defining the fuzzy sets.
+The consequents can either be crisp or functional.

 ```
 import simpful as sf

-# A simple fuzzy model describing how the heating power of a gas burner depends on the oxygen supply.

 FS = sf.FuzzySystem()